Ethereum (ETH) price analysis: ETH/USD settles below $180.00 amid growing bearish sentiments

 Editors’ Picks

-Bitcoin price prediction: No conspicuous support areas in sight – Confluence Detector

-Bitcoin, according to the experts on FXStreet is bearish in the short-term.
-However, the monthly timeframe shows a bullish bias.
-The events in the last 24 hours have been strongly bearish with Bitcoin sliding below $10,000.
+Ethereum (ETH) price analysis: ETH/USD settles below $180.00 amid growing bearish sentiments

+The second-largest cryptocurrency with the current market capitalization of $20.9 billion has broken above critical $190.00 to trade at $194.30 at the time of writing.
+ETH/USD has gained over 3% on a day-on-day basis and 2.5% since the beginning of the day.

-The cryptocurrency market update: Bitcoin and major altcoins succumb to bearish sentiments
+The cryptocurrency market update: Bitcoin observes the range, altcoins way for triggers

-The global cryptocurrency market resumed the decline on Wednesday as failure to settle above critical technical levels discouraged short-term bulls and triggered some profit-taking.

-Ethereum price analysis: ETH/USD stops within a whisker of 50% Fibo support
+Bitcoin and all major altcoins have been range-bound with a bullish bias.
+The total market capitalization stays edged towards to $267 billion, average daily trading settled at $44 billion, while Bitcoin's market dominance retreated below $70.0% to 69.4%.